-During 2022, the City of Patterson water system submitted samples for the analyses of bacteriological content, nitrate-nitrites, total trihalomethanes, haloacetic acids, volatile organic compounds, and inorganic compounds.
-We are pleased to inform you that the City of Patterson had no violations of drinking water standards during 2022.
+During 2023, the City of Patterson water system submitted samples for the analyses of bacteriological content, nitrate-nitrites, Fluoride, Lead & Copper, and inorganic compounds.
+We are pleased to inform you that the City of Patterson had no violations of drinking water standards during 2023.
 All detected contaminants are delineated in the accompanying chart.
 Any constituents not listed in the accompanying charts had results less than the detection limits and/or maximum contaminant levels.

-For the lead and copper monitoring event in 2020, ten (10) representative locations from throughout your community were sampled for analyses.
-Detectable levels of lead and/or copper were found in one or more samples, indicating the presence of some service lines that contain these contaminants.
+For the 2023 lead and copper monitoring event, ten (10) representative locations from throughout your community were sampled for analyses.
+Detectable levels of copper were found in one or more samples, indicating the presence of some service lines that contain this contaminant.
 NO site exceeded the action level limit for lead or copper.
 Lead and copper are metals naturally found throughout the environment in air, soil, water, and household dust.
 These metals can also be found in lead, copper, or brass household plumbing pipes and fixtures.
 Even consumer products such as paints, pottery, and pewter can contain lead and/or copper.
 Corrosion or deterioration of lead or copper-based materials, as well as erosion of natural deposits can release these metals into the drinking water.